kibbae/FireSale/README.md

 Then move to the folder you created, and follow the steps to

-1- create and actual a virtual environement.
+1- create and activate a virtual environement.

 virtualenv virtualenvName
 source virtualenv_name/bin/activate